-All three primitive campsites are managed by Wekiwa Springs State Park and must be reserved for $5 per person through the park office at 407-553-4383.
-Each primitive site can accommodate up 10 campers.
-Amenities are limited to fire rings, and they can only be reached by boat.
+All three primitive campsites at Rock Springs Run are managed by Wekiwa Springs State Park and must be reserved for $5 per person through the park office at 407-553-4383.
+Each primitive site can accommodate up to 10 campers.
+Amenities are limited to fire rings, and the campsites can only be reached by boat.

 Our journey wrapped up at the Kings Island pavilion at Wekiva Island, a private recreation area with an outdoor bar, just past the junction of Rocks Springs Run with Wekiwa Springs Run, which join to form the Wekiva River.

 I’ve also paddled the lower Wekiva River many times from Wekiva Falls RV Resort in Sorrento.